-The Determinants, Textual Properties, and Consequences of U.S. Critical Audit Matter Disclosures
+The Disclosure and Consequences of U.S. Critical Audit Matters

-Keywords: Critical audit matters, PCAOB, expanded audit report, determinants, XBRL, footnote disclosure, textual analysis, market reaction, audit quality, audit fees
+Keywords: Critical audit matters, PCAOB, expanded audit report, determinants, XBRL, footnote disclosure, textual analysis, market reaction, unexpected disclosures, audit quality, audit fees

 JEL Classification: M42, G18, G28, F0